atdd-bdd/GherkinExecutorForJava/details.md

 ```
 public static final String featureSubDirectory = "src/test/java/";
 ```
 The included file might have a `Feature` statement in it.
-If it does, a warning will begenerated.
+If it does, a warning will be generated.

 ## Tables